-The Emergency Fund Policy would recognise the Risk Priority ratings of each heritage item as a basis for the use of the Fund.
+The Emergency Fund Policy would recognise the Risk Priority ratings of each heritage item as one factor which influences the use of this Fund.

 • Community Heritage Cost/Benefit Survey

 This contingent value study has been proposed to be undertaken by Massey University.
 The Risk Priority assessment is an important tool in deriving a realistic yearly heritage cost scenario for this survey.
 On this basis the current report has been supplied to Massey for consideration with the survey proposal.